Skip to contents

 ...

 Additional arguments to pass to the function or formula specified via f.
-Alternatively, if f is missing, then ... is interpreted as an expression for tidy evaluation; in addition to referring to columns directly by name, the expression has access to .data and .env pronouns as in dplyr verbs, and can also refer to the .group_key and .ref_time_value.
-See details of epi_slide.
+Alternatively, if .f is missing, then the ... is interpreted as a "data-masking" expression or expressions for tidy evaluation; in addition to referring columns directly by name, the expressions have access to .data and .env pronouns as in dplyr verbs, and can also refer to .x (not the same as the input epi_archive), .group_key, and .ref_time_value.
+See details for more.

 Reference time values / versions for sliding computations; each element of this vector serves both as the anchor point for the time_value window for the computation and the max_version epix_as_of which we fetch data in this window.
 If missing, then this will set to a regularly-spaced sequence of values set to cover the range of versions in the DT plus the versions_end; the spacing of values will be guessed (using the GCD of the skips between values).